 There are several ways to share your medical records and images with your Cleveland Clinic Provider.

-Please make sure you give your local doctor written authorization to share your medical records and images with Cleveland Clinic.
+Medical Authorization: Please make sure you give your local doctor written authorization to share your medical records and images with Cleveland Clinic.
 This authorization is needed before we can receive any information.
-You can complete this form and give it to your local doctor.

 - Make sure you address the package to a specific desk number and person.